mietekdom/movies_web_page/README.md

 # movies_web_page
-Python Django

-This project is a simple web page to learn Python Django.
+This project is a simple web page to learn Python Django capability.
 Webpage with movies information.
-I

 # Technologies

-This project was created in Python 3.6, Http, css
+This project was created in Python 3.6, Http, css languages.

 # Other information